 According to a report by Forrester, 68% of B2B customers prefer to research independently online.
-Intent data allows sales and marketing teams to initiate contact with buyers earlier in the buying cycle.
+Predictive purchase data allows sales and marketing teams to initiate contact with buyers earlier in the buying cycle.

 We don’t expect this trend of self-guided buyer research to change anytime soon.
 And companies who wait for prospective buyers to stumble across a landing page are going to be increasingly late to the game.

 To make Intent Data actionable, it’s helpful to have other types of data, too.
 We think about buyer data in three categories: Fit, Intent, and Opportunity.

 Fit Data – Fit data includes all the different ways of segmenting and scoring prospects (technographic data) and accounts (firmographic data).
 This includes demographics like job level, job function, age, and location; it also includes company firmographics such as tech stack, size/revenue, industry, and budget.